bridge2nowhere/monsteropolisCasino/README.md

 This resort was imagined by a Ben, Ryan, Andrew and Dan, a Dungeons and Dragons adventuring group while attempting to save the world from the wrath of the giants.

+##
+Nilbog's Revenge is adapted from the game Hazard as described in this article: https://www.tribality.com/2015/09/14/gambling-in-rpg-games/

 ![alt text](https://66.media.tumblr.com/9420f013bae0fc6e76ca049a112c16c1/tumblr_ph3yb3vepJ1uosg49o1_1280.png)